xdien/cipher/examples/01-kimi-k2-coding-assistant/README.md

 ## Overview

 This configuration showcases Cipher as a high-performance coding assistant using Moonshot AI's Kimi K2 model via OpenRouter.

-Kimi K2 is specifically optimized for coding tasks, reasoning, and tool calling, making it an excellent choice for software development workflows.
+Kimi K2 is Moonshot AI's latest model that delivers exceptional performance in coding tasks, reasoning, and tool calling.
+Built with advanced transformer architecture and trained on extensive code repositories, Kimi K2 excels at understanding complex software architectures, debugging intricate issues, and generating high-quality code across multiple programming languages.
+Learn more about Kimi K2 on [GitHub](https://github.com/MoonshotAI/Kimi-K2).

+Key advantages of Kimi K2:
+- **Superior Code Comprehension**: Deep understanding of programming patterns, frameworks, and best practices
+- **Advanced Reasoning**: Exceptional logical thinking for complex problem-solving and architectural decisions
+- **Tool Integration**: Native optimization for seamless integration with development tools and APIs
+- **Extended Context Window**: Handles large codebases and maintains context across long development sessions
+- **Multi-language Expertise**: Strong performance across Python, JavaScript, TypeScript, Go, Rust, and more

 The setup includes a comprehensive suite of MCP (Model Context Protocol) servers that provide seamless integration with your development environment, from file system operations to GitHub management and advanced web research.

 ## Key Features Demonstrated

-### 🧠 **Advanced AI Model**
-- **Kimi K2**: Moonshot AI's latest model optimized for coding and reasoning tasks
-- **Tool Calling Excellence**: Superior performance in using development tools effectively
-- **Extended Context**: Handles large codebases and complex architectural discussions

-### 🔧 **Comprehensive Development Tools**
-- **File System Operations**: Read, write, and analyze code files with security controls
-- **GitHub Integration**: Repository management, issue tracking, pull request operations
-- **Web Research**: Advanced documentation lookup and technology research via Firecrawl
-- **Database Operations**: SQLite integration for project data management
-- **Git Version Control**: Advanced git operations and repository analysis

-### 🧠 **Intelligent Memory System**
-- **Persistent Learning**: Remembers your coding patterns, preferences, and project context
-- **Architecture Memory**: Builds understanding of your codebase structure over time
-- **Reasoning Patterns**: Stores successful problem-solving approaches for reuse

-### ⚡ **Performance Optimizations**
-- **Dual LLM Strategy**: Kimi K2 for complex reasoning, GPT-4o-mini for quick evaluations
-- **Extended Sessions**: 4-hour session TTL for long coding sessions
-- **High Iteration Count**: 75 max iterations for complex multi-step tasks

 ## Prerequisites